juanpallotta/LPP/README.md

 In the next sections, a step-by-step on how to download/clone, build and run LPP's modules are described.

 # Installation
-Download or clone the repository from GitHub [https://www.github.com/juanpallotta/LPP](https://www.github.com/juanpallotta/LPP).
-Inside you will find:
+The installation of the LPP software and its dependencies is very straightforward, and shouldn't be a problem.
+Start by downloading or cloning the repository from GitHub [https://www.github.com/juanpallotta/LPP](https://www.github.com/juanpallotta/LPP).
+Uncompress the ZIP file in the most convenient location of your hard disk.
+Inside the de-compressed folder, you will find:

 - `/libLidar`: Folder with C/C++ lidar libraries source code.
-- `/Lidar_Analysis_L0`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL0` for producing data level 0.
+- `/Lidar_Analysis_PDL0`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL0` for producing data level 0.
-- `/Lidar_Analysis_L1`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL1` for producing data level 1.
+- `/Lidar_Analysis_PDL1`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL1` for producing data level 1.
-- `/Lidar_Analysis_L2`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL2` for producing data level 2.
+- `/Lidar_Analysis_PDL2`: Folder with C/C++ sources code of the module `lidarAnalysis_PDL2` for producing data level 2.
 - `/Lidar_Configuration_Files`: Folder containing the configuration files (`.conf`) for each module.
 Also, the settings file for an automatic run (see later [section](#automatizing-lpp) about the LPP automation).
 - `/signalsTest`: Lidar test files to test this code.
 You will find files from Buenos Aires, Argentina (Licel data type files) and Brazil: Sao Paulo (folder `Brazil/SPU/`) and Manaus (folder `Brazil/Manaus`).
-- `install_Lidar_Dependencies.sh`: Linux shell-script to install the basic software/libraries needed to use LPP.
+- `install_Lidar_Dependencies.sh: Linux shell script to install the basic software/libraries needed to use LPP.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
+Used with the parameter `clean`, all the compiled object files will be removed.
 - `/run_LPP_Analysis.sh`: Linux shell script to run the whole chain automatically.
-The main settings for automatic run are configured the setting file `/Lidar_Configuration_Files/LPP_Run_Settings.sh`.
+The main settings for an automatic run are configured in the setting file `/Lidar_Configuration_Files/LPP_Run_Settings.sh`.
 More about the automatization of all modules in [Automatizing LPP](#automatizing-lpp) section of this README file.
 - `README.md`: This file.

 # Setting up the code